qiime2/cancer-microbiome-intervention-tutorial/book/030-tutorial-downstream/060-alpha-diversity.md

 In any case, we can ask a more targeted question to identify if the FMT was useful in recovering richness.

-By adding the ``autoFmtGroup`` to our linear model, we can see if the there is are different slopes for the two groups, based on an *interaction term*.
+By adding the ``autoFmtGroup`` to our linear model, we can see if there are different slopes for the two groups, based on an *interaction term*.